9 Foods Nutritionists Never Order at Fast Food Restaurants

 You may still find your way to a drive-through occasionally, but you’ll probably never look at a fast food menu the same way again.

 Those hazelnut frappuccinos at Starbucks may be your daily morning fix, but nutritionists make sure they stay away from any of the sugary, blended beverages sold at Starbucks or Dunkin Donuts, to name a few places.
 “If you buy a tall hazelnut frappuccino at Starbucks, you can drink it in under five minutes with a complete lack of satisfaction and satiation,” says Muhlstein.
 “It has 45 grams of carbohydrates, it’s purely added sugar and artificial ingredients.”
-Make sure you never order these foods at a restaurant again.
+Here’s a healthy pumpkin spice latte recipe you can make at home instead.

 Foot-long Italian Subs